TexasBob.com

 Then our waitress brought out our burgers.
 They were wrapped in a plain white wrapper.
 I thought, "nothing special, pretty plain."
 We unwrapped a burger and took our obligatory digital photograph and still I could see nothing special.
 That was before I found out what the bun was hiding.

-I took a big bite and realized that this meat patty was not measured in fractions!.
+I took a big bite and realized that this meat patty was not measured in fractions!
 It must have weighed a pound at least. ...and it was good.
 After eating my burger I was glad we were sharing the onion rings.
 When I finished that burger I was no longer hungry.

-When I was checking out at the cash register I saw a jar of pickled boiled eggs labled "boneless chicken diner.".
+When I was checking out at the cash register I saw a jar of pickled boiled eggs labeled "boneless chicken diner.".
 I got so tickled that I forgot to leave our nice waitress a tip.
 So honey if you ever get to read this I owe you a tip for your good service.
 The next time you see Charlie Chitwood, he will make it good for me.

-Dining Room
+Fugler's Dining Room